JorgeAriasLaso/maa-quote-generator/replit.md

-✓ Removed Puppeteer dependency and server-side PDF generation endpoint ✓ Fixed bottom margin issue by calculating maximum page height and cropping content to fit A4 boundaries ✓ Added proper page height limits to ensure 15mm bottom margin is maintained on page 2
+✓ Removed Puppeteer dependency and server-side PDF generation endpoint ✓ Fixed bottom margin issue by calculating maximum page height and cropping content to fit A4 boundaries ✓ Added proper page height limits to ensure 15mm bottom margin is maintained on page 2 ✓ PROFESSIONAL PDF LAYOUT FIX: Adjusted split point to use 95% of available page space to eliminate large margins ✓ Smart page filling algorithm that maximizes content on page 1 while preventing awkward image cuts ✓ Reduced overlap to 30px and optimized split calculation for better visual balance

 ## System Architecture